Calgary Real Estate August 2012 Monthly Housing Statistics

 In keeping with the trend from the past several months, Calgary residential sales enjoyed higher than expected growth during the month of August.
 With a total of 1,725 residential sales, the figures represent a 10 percent increase when compared to August of last year.
 On the other hand, while Calgary sales have remained strong throughout the month of August, they have slowed down when compared to the previous five months.

-According to Jabslonski, sales in surrounding towns are likely to continue to grow due to affordable prices, lifestyle factors and availability of options.
-In general, Jabslonski reports that the area has enjoyed sales activity that is "comparable to peak sales activity."
+According to Jablonski, sales in surrounding towns are likely to continue to grow due to affordable prices, lifestyle factors, and availability of options.
+In general, Jablonski reports that the area has enjoyed sales activity that is "comparable to peak sales activity."

 When comparing year-over-year data, new listings in Calgary fell by 14 percent.
 Meanwhile, the total number of sales totaled 1,169 in August 2012, representing a six percent increase when compared to 2011.
 Due to demand outpacing supply, the single-family market experienced a significant drop in inventory.
 On the other hand, the drop in sales helped to ease the pressure that had been building on the market.

 Despite the decrease in sales growth, experts predict that the upward price pressure on single-family homes is not likely to let up until the fall.
 In August, the benchmark price for a single-family home reached $432,600, representing an 8 percent increase when compared to August of the previous year.
 When compared to previous months, the prices have leveled off.
 Furthermore, they still remain nearly $20,000 below the peak levels that were recorded in July 2007.